3 myths and best practices for writing browse abandonment email subject lines that work

 - You’re using special characters ($,%,FREE) that might be causing your messages to trigger the spam filter.

-That doesn’t mean you shouldn’t include a discount in your subject line because discounts do work.
-Start off my testing different discounts to see what people on your email list like the most.
+That doesn’t mean you shouldn’t include discount codes in your subject line because discounts do work.
+Start off by testing different discounts to see what people on your email list like the most.